We don’t support this browser anymore.

 Environmental, social and governance (ESG) risk

-Most of the auto industry falls into the medium-risk category in terms of ESG.
-Product governance, particularly around safety, and carbon emissions from products and services are key risk drivers.
-Business ethics, labour relations and direct carbon emissions are also contributors to ESG risk.
+Most of the auto industry falls into the medium risk category in terms of ESG.
+Product governance, particularly around safety, and the carbon emissions from companies’ products and services are key risk drivers.
+Business ethics, labour relations and operational carbon emissions are also contributors to ESG risk.

 Aston Martin Lagonda key facts